asset-group/U-Fuzz/README.md

   <img src="figs/Step2_follow.png" alt="fig-2follow">
 </p>

-After the initial packet list was input, if the user wants to continuously input packets, they can input 'y' for the follow question, or can just input 'n' to proceed.
+After the initial packet list is inserted, the user can proceed by inputting 'n', or continuously add more packet lists by inputting 'y' in the question as shown in the figure below:

 <p align="center">
   <img src="figs/step3.png" alt="figStep3">
 </p>

-Step3: After the potential packet list was input, the capture processor will out put all the common layers which shared by all packets the user just input, then analysis from the most relevant layer.
+**Step 3**: After the potential packet list was inserted, the capture processor will first output all the common layers which are shared by all packets provided by the user.
+Then, the capture processor will start analysing from the most relevant layer as shown in the figure below:

 <p align="center">
   <img src="figs/step4.png" alt="figStep4">
 </p>

-In the mean time, the user needs to input a name for that state, can copy and paste from above also.
+In the mean time, the user needs to input a name for that state.
+You can alternatively copy and paste from the above figure.

 <p align="center">
   <img src="figs/Step4_follow.png" alt="fig-4follow">
 </p>

-Step4: one by one analysis will be performed
+**Step 4**: One by one analysis (1 by 1) will be performed.

 <p align="center">
   <img src="figs/step5.png" alt="figStep5">
 </p>

-then followed by 2 by 2 if filer was not found by 1 by 1.
+Then, 2 by 2 analysis will be performed if a filter was not found by the previous 1 by 1 step.

 <p align="center">
   <img src="figs/twobytwo.png" alt="fig2by2">
 </p>

-Step5: Once the filter is found, user can decide to continuously create new state by input 'y' or stop by input 'n'.
+**Step 5**: Once the filter is found, the user can decide to continuously create a new state by inputting 'y', or to stop by inputting 'n'.

 <p align="center">
   <img src="figs/step5.png" alt="figStep7">
 </p>

-Step6: Once 'n' was input for the previous step, three input will be asked for the statemachine generation
+**Step 6**: Once 'n' was input in the previous step, other three inputs will be asked to the user for the statemachine

-1. previous inputed Capture file
+generation:

+1. Previous input capture file;
-2. Tamplete config file
+2. Template config file;
-3. The outfile name, (.json is for the statemachine generatoin, .png is for the statemachine image generation)
+3. The output file name, (.json is for the statemachine generatoin, .png is for the statemachine image generation).

 <p align="center">